pykale/transparentML/_sources/index.md

+# Overview

-# An Introduction to Transparent Machine Learning
+An Introduction to Transparent Machine Learning

 ```{note}
 Version (status): pre-alpha (under design and development)
 ```

-## Course overview
+## An Introduction to Transparent Machine Learning

 This self-paced online learning course aims to introduce essential materials on transparent machine learning for learners of diverse backgrounds to understand and apply transparent machine learning in real-world applications with confidence and trust, targeting a missing gap in the online educational space.